-One of the primary purposes of the research in My Thuan was an attempt to discover any indigenous face-to-face groups in which people in the hamlets participate and through which they interact in carrying out their everyday activities.
-The research group was interested in determining the structure and organization of voluntary associations which, in turn, would lead to indications of leadership characteristics, sources of innovation, primary interaction patterns, and groups through which various action programs might be initiated.
-Ordinarily the determination of such groups is not difficult-in America there are PTA's, bridge clubs, country clubs, street groups, and fraternal and veterans' organizations; in Japan, neighborhood associations, religious and recreation groups.
-In My Thuan, however, due to a number of factors, such groupings were impossible to locate or define.1 Possibly the major deterrent was the unwillingness of the villagers to discuss such groups, if they exist, for fear that any such nongovernment-sponsored group might be labeled "subversive."
+Introduction: One of the primary purposes of the research in My Thuan was to attempt to discover any indigenous face-to-face groups in which people in the hamlets participate and through which they interact in carrying out their everyday activities.
+The research group was interested in determining the structure and organization of voluntary associations which, in turn, would lead to indications of leadership characteristics, sources on innovation, primary interaction patterns, and groups through which various action programs might be initiated.
+Ordinarily the determination of such groups is not difficult--in America there are PTA, bridge clubs, country clubs and street groups, fraternal and veterans' organizations; in Japan, neighborhood associations, religious and ~~recreation~~ groups.
+In My Thuan, however, due to a number of factors, such groupings were impossible to locate or define.1 Possibly the major deterrent was the unwillingness of the villagers to discuss such groups, if they exist, for fear that any such non-government-sponsored group might be labeled "subversive".
 Apparently, the government has discouraged the formation and functioning of groups that are not directly under the control of local officials.
-The executive committees of all the existing groups and associations are composed of village council members, and the ordinary committees are comprised of certain village notables.
+The executive committees of all the existing groups and associations are composed of village council members, and the ordinary committee members are comprised of certain village notables.